Ōtaki Forks

-Ōtaki Forks is a rural locality in the Kapiti Coast District of the Wellington Region of New Zealand's North Island.
-It is located at the confluence of the Ōtaki River with its tributaries Waiotauru River and Waitatapia River.
+Ōtaki Forks is a rural locality in the Kāpiti Coast District of the Wellington Region of New Zealand's North Island.
+It is located at the confluence of the Ōtaki River with its tributaries Waiotauru River and Waitatapia Stream.
 It is 18 km southeast of Ōtaki by road.
 It is the major entrance to the Tararua Forest Park from the west.

 Seed & O'Brien's steam-powered sawmill at Sheridan Creek, which operated from 1930 to 1938, has been partially restored.
 It was closed by a flood which destroyed bridges.